About InterActing

 • teens and young adults with autism and/or other disabilities

-We do this through the following activities:
+We do this through the activities listed below:

 info@interacting.nl